Samantha-35/Markdown-challenge/README.md

 * Horseriding

 ### You can always count on me when...
-you need organisation or when you need to summarize any work.
+You need organisation or when you need to summarize any work.
 Also I soon as I feel more comfortable in this new discipline count on me to help you!!

 #### Funny story